 - Nasal allergies can be triggered by pet dander, dust mites, mold, or other allergens that can easily be found inside the house.

-- To avoid such allergies, you should make sure that your house stays clean at all times.
+- To avoid such allergies, you should always ensure that your house stays clean.

 Allergy Medicine for Babies 6 Months